 Easy, cheap, dirty.
 More words that are often connected to Slut.
 But this word is used to describe a woman regarding sexual experience.

-And society still isn’t too happy with a woman who likes sex, who is experienced or knows her own body and wants.
+And society still isn’t too happy with a woman who likes sex, who are experienced or knows her own body and wants.
 So we diminish a woman like that with a label, a negative label.

 Another stereotype that can feed into societies bad labelling system.
 Let’s try and avoid it.